Welcome to CSRTA

 VRTL – Verified Rescue Team Leader

-The role focuses on planning, coordination, and decision-making rather than hands-on task delivery.
+This role focuses on planning, coordination, and decision-making rather than hands-on task delivery.
 VRTL confirms the ability to lead teams in complex, high-risk environments.

 Training reflects the realities of command under pressure.